-PROPOSAL TO APPROVE AND ADOPT THE 1999 STOCK INCENTIVE PLAN
+PROPOSAL TO APPROVE AND ADOPT THE 2002 EXECUTIVE LONG-TERM INCENTIVE PLAN

-In view of the few remaining shares available for the grant of additional stock awards or stock options under the previously adopted stock incentive plans, the Board of Directors has approved, subject to stockholder approval, the adoption of the 1999 Stock Incentive Plan (the "Plan") pursuant to which 450,000 shares of Capital Stock may be issued or transferred to key employees as stock incentives.
-The full text of the proposed Plan is set forth as Exhibit A to this Proxy Statement and the following discussion is qualified in its entirety by reference to such text.
+The Board of Directors has approved, subject to stockholder approval, the adoption of the Chemed Corporation 2002 Executive Long-Term Incentive Plan (the "Plan").
+The full text of the proposed Plan is set forth as Exhibit A to the Proxy Statement and the following discussion is qualified in its entirety by reference to such text.